 Baseline assessments take place for all new students within their first term at Greenvale, including both academic subjects and other areas such as independence in the dining hall.
 Academic assessments are moderated internally, and the complete baseline report is sent home to parents/carers.
 The assessment is conducted through a combination of observation and working with the student.
-The following information will also be considered:
+The following information will also be taken into account:

 - EHCP and previous Annual Review

 - end of year report

 - handover sheets from previous school

 - discussion with staff from previous school

 - annotated work samples or other evidence

 - previous assessments by other professionals

-- previous statutory assessment
+- previous statutory assessment (e.g. SATS)